 - Count all your traps and record how many you have.
 Draw a rough map of where you’re placing traps to help keep track of them.
 Write down which cat came from which location, if your trapping area is large.

-- Line trap bottoms with newspaper.
-Tape or clothespin the paper down if it’s windy.
+- Line trap bottoms with a liner, such as newspaper or vent cover.
+If using newspaper, tape or clothespin the paper down if it’s windy.